Setting up Routing Rules using CRDs

 HostRule CRD can be used to express WAF policy references.

-Note: Create the WAF policy object in the Avi Controller prior to the CRD creation.
+Create the WAF policy object in the Avi Controller prior to the CRD creation as follows:

 Express Custom Application Profiles

 HostRule CRD can be used to express application profile references.

 Create the application profile reference in the Avi Controller prior to the CRD creation.
 The application profile should be of Type

 Note: This property can be applied only for secure FQDNs and cannot be applied for insecure routes.
 The application profiles can be used for various HTTP/HTTP2 protocol settings.